calclavia/Electrodynamics/README.md

 Modular Force Field System is licensed under Calclavia's Educational Public License (http://calclavia.com/educational-public-license/).
 By using or interacting with this software in any way shape or form, you agree to the license of this software.

 The original Modular Force Field System 2.0 is licensed under GPL v3.0.
-Because MFFS 3.0 is a complete rewrite and not a derived work, it is under a different license.
+Because MFFS 3.0 is a complete rewrite and not a derived work, it is permitted to be under a different license.